 This tuition scholarship is based on merit and need.
-It is awarded by the Faculty to a sophomore, junior, or senior Design major.
+It is awarded by the Faculty to a sophomore, junior, or senior Design major after the end-of-year portfolio reviews.

 JK Smith Risk Taking Scholarship

 This tuition scholarship is based on merit and need.
 It is awarded by the Faculty to a sophomore, junior, or senior student identified as taking risks in their work.